syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 ## Export to PDF

-You can Export data to PDF by using the `ExportToPDF` method by passing the SfDataGrid as an argument.
+You can export data to PDF by using the `ExportToPdf` method by passing the SfDataGrid as an argument.
 The following code example illustrates exporting data to PDF using the `ExportToPdf` Method.

 {% highlight c# %}
 private void ExportToPdf()